Home » Residency Programs » Post-Graduate Year One (PGY1) Pharmacy Residency

 Administration

-Pharmacy Practice Related Project
+Pharmacy Practice-Related Project

 During this experience, residents will learn the steps involved in planning and completing a project that contributes to furthering pharmacy practice.
-In addition, the resident will present the project at regional conference and prepare a manuscript appropriate to submit for publication.
+In addition, the resident will present the project at a regional conference and prepare a manuscript appropriate to submit for publication.

 Benefits

-All residents are provided with fringe benefits of a full time Duke University Health System staff member.
+All residents are provided with fringe benefits of a full-time Duke University Health System staff member.
 More information regarding benefits may be found at www.hr.duke.edu.

 ASHP accredited program